ccornfield/GameDream/README.md

 * Bootstrap 5.3.3 was used to create the accordion and for it's grid system in laying out site features.

 # Media Queries #

+Media Queries were used exclusively in the role of increasing the responsiveness of web pages by...

 # Software #